ganrad/aks-aspnet-sqldb-rest/README.md

     In the Linux terminal window, start the Azure DevOps (VSTS) build container.
 See command snippet below.
     ```
+    # Substitute the correct values for VSTS_ACCOUNT and VSTS_TOKEN before running this command
+    #
     $ docker run -e VSTS_ACCOUNT=<Org.
 Name> -e VSTS_TOKEN=<PAT Token> -v /var/run/docker.sock:/var/run/docker.sock --name vstsagent --rm -it microsoft/vsts-agent
+    #
     ```

     The VSTS build agent will initialize and you should see a message indicating "Listening for Jobs".
 See below.